tdv/redis-cpp/README.md

-# redis-cpp - lightweight client library in C++ 17 for executing Redis commands
+# redis-cpp - lightweight C++ client library for Redis
-Redis-Cpp is a library in C++ for executing Redis commands with supportive of the pipelines and publish / subscribe pattern.
-Moreover, you can extend the library by your own stream implementation to communicate with Redis or  use the library only like RESP protocol serializer.
+Redis-Cpp is a library in C++17 for executing Redis commands with support of the pipelines and publish / subscribe pattern.
+Moreover, you can extend the library by your own stream implementation to communicate with Redis.
+Alse, you can use it like RESP serializer (pure core).
 You can know only a couple functions to start to work with Rides through the library.
 ```cpp
 // Connect to server